 We also work with students and staff to provide equitable access to education and encourage transparency in course related costs and other areas that affect student access to education.
 If you have suggestions or concerns that we can raise on your behalf in this area please let us know.

-We also provide food parcels for students, which are accessed through our student advocate.
-Students can order up to $50 worth of food with the student advocate to be picked up from your local Countdown.
+We can provide food parcels for students, which are accessed through our student advocate.
+Students can order up to $50 worth of food with the advocate to be picked up from your local Countdown.
 The advocate will also work with you on strategies to reduce your ongoing need for food parcels.

 More information about Hardship Grants: